2017 Seattle mayoral election: General election

+Debate

 Results

 In the first preliminary returns, Durkan won nearly 61 percent of votes.
 The Seattle Times called the election for Durkan, predicting that her lead was too large for Moon to overcome in the uncounted ballots.
-King County Elections plans to finish counting ballots and certify the final result on November 28.
+King County Elections planned to finish counting ballots and certify the final result on November 28.

 On November 8, Moon conceded to Durkan and offered her congratulations.